mosqueiro/zcorenetwork-docs-eng/welcome/roadmap.md

 # 🛣 Roadmap

-O plano estratégico da ZCore está alinhado com nosso compromisso contínuo de aprimorar produtos e serviços.
-Buscamos não apenas entregar mais do mesmo, mas sim proporcionar avanços significativos no campo tecnológico que realmente fazem a diferença.
+ZCore's strategic plan is aligned with our ongoing commitment to improving products and services.
+We aim not just to deliver more of the same, but to provide significant advances in the technological field that truly make a difference.

 ## Q4 2023

-* [ ] Listagem ZCR na Cointiger Exchange
+* [ ] ZCR listing on Cointiger Exchange
-* [ ] Integração sistema de pagamento PIX
+* [ ] Integration of PIX payment system
-* [ ] Teste externo da funcionalidade de pagamento PIX
+* [ ] External testing of PIX payment functionality
-* [ ] Planejamento e design para implementação do app de Inteligência Artificial WEB3.0
+* [ ] Planning and design for the implementation of the WEB3.0 Artificial Intelligence app
-* [ ] Lançamento oficial ZCore app
+* [ ] Official launch of ZCore app
-* [ ] Desenvolvimento e implementação de Inteligência Artificial no app.
+* [ ] Development and implementation of Artificial Intelligence in the app.
-* [ ] Preparativos para o lançamento da mainnet (até 30 de novembro).
+* [ ] Preparations for the launch of the mainnet (by November 30).
-* [ ] Desenvolvimento e fortalecimento de parcerias estratégicas.
+* [ ] Development and strengthening of strategic partnerships.
-* [ ] Monitoramento e suporte para garantir a transição segura no lançamento da rede principal.
+* [ ] Monitoring and support to ensure a safe transition at the launch of the main network.
-* [ ] Lançamento oficial da mainnet em 30 de novembro.
+* [ ] Official launch of the mainnet on November 30.
-* [ ] Avaliação do desempenho de todas as atualizações e lançamentos recentes.
+* [ ] Evaluation of the performance of all recent updates and releases.
-* [ ] Lançamento ZcoreNFTAI Web3
+* [ ] Launch of ZcoreNFTAI Web3
-* [ ] Lançamento final sistema de pagamento PIX na ZCore Wallet
+* [ ] Final launch of PIX payment system in ZCore Wallet
-* [ ] Coleta de feedback da comunidade e identificação de possíveis melhorias.
+* [ ] Collection of community feedback and identification of possible improvements.
-* [ ] Preparativos para o lançamento da mainnet (até fevereiro de 2024).
+* [ ] Preparations for the launch of the mainnet (by February 2024).
-* [ ] Preparativos para o roteiro de 2024.
+* [ ] Preparations for the 2024 roadmap.

 ## Q1 2024